n8-c-reason/com1001-2024/project-FAQ.md

 We will view your GitLab repository - mostly at the end of iteration 2 - so everything will be visible there.

-### Where can we ask more questions?

-Please use the Discussion Board/Forum.
-Only if the question is confidential/private, then please contact your Team Supervisor or myself (Donghwan).

 ### There is no exam in COM1001, right?

 Correct - there is no exam for COM1001.
 Please see the project brief and schedule document for details.